versionone/VersionOne.Client.Requestor/HOWTO-Backbone-Fortified-Story-Editor.md

 ***just because you need another field from your domain to show up***?
 Not you?
 Not me, either.

-Let's revamp the last sample so that all it takes to add a new field is a **simple** configuration change the top of a small script.
-In the process, we'll incorporate some great and popular JavaScript libraries to reduce the amount of custom code we need to write and maintain!
+Let's revamp the last sample so that all it takes to add a new field is a **simple** configuration change at the top of a small script.
+In the process, we'll incorporate some great and popular JavaScript libraries to reduce the amount of [boilerplate code](http://en.wikipedia.org/wiki/Boilerplate_code) we need to write and maintain!

 **In this how-to, you will:***

-* Refactor the Barebones Story Editor to become fortified with the popular Backbone.js library
+* Refactor the Barebones Story Editor to become ***fortified*** with the popular Backbone.js open source library
-* Learn how to extend Backbone.Model and override functions to work with HTTP APIs
+* Learn how to extend Backbone.Model and override its functions to work with existing HTTP APIs
 * Learn the Backbone Forms library for creating HTML forms automagically from simple JS-based schemas
 * Use some handy features of Underscore.js, Backbone's counterpart library for functional utilities